 Chawton is also a stone’s throw from the historic city of Winchester, in which you can visit several other significant Austen sites, including Jane Austen’s grave.

 Discover everything you should do as an Austen fan in Chawton, as well as where to eat and Austen-related places to stay at nearby if you’d like to extend your trip.
+We also have a full guide to the best Jane Austen places to visit in England if you would like to extend your trip.

 How to Get to Chawton